Get new blog posts sent directly to your email inbox!

 Chemical structure of streptomycin (public domain via Wikipedia)

-75 Years Ago—Oct.
-19, 1943: Third Moscow Conference begins: Allies agree to strip Germany of territory acquired since 1938; Stalin agrees to demand Axis unconditional surrender.
+80 Years Ago—Oct.
+19, 1943: Third Moscow Conference begins: Allies agree to strip Germany of territory acquired since 1938; Stalin agrees to demand unconditional surrender of the Axis powers.

-Scientists at Rutgers University in NJ isolate streptomycin, the first aminoglycoside antibiotic—in clinical trial in March 1946, future Senator Robert Dole becomes the third patient treated with the medication.
+Scientists at Rutgers University isolate streptomycin, the first aminoglycoside antibiotic—in clinical trials in March 1946, future Senator Robert Dole becomes the third patient treated with the medication.

 NOW AVAILABLE!